120 hp per litre, naturally aspirated M60B44 engine on the street

 ANALYSIS:

 One km/h difference between the tests is pretty much negligible.
 The possible reason is increased tyre pressure after the first run.
 Subjectively I felt shifting is performed too late on scenario 2, although it yielded into better top speed.
 M60B44 engine has amazing torque band, so it really doesn’t matter when you change to fifth gear.
-On the same day, my 335d with 382hp resulted in 248 km/h top speed.
-In addition, my naturally aspirated E30 was able to kick asses of much higher performance cars (on paper) due to 26 C weather, whereas turbocharged cars running on petrol were clogging due to heat accumulation.
-Cars running with ethanol (E85) are not facing this issue though.
+On the same day, my naturally aspirated E30 was able to beat much higher performance cars due to 26 C weather – since turbocharged cars running on petrol were clogging due to heat accumulation.
+Cars running with ethanol (E85) were not facing this issue though.
 Tesla Model S was one of the biggest disappointment with top speed on 230 km/h range.
-It was pretty staggering to realize the difference in between paper horses vs. real world performance.
+It was pretty staggering to realize the difference in between advertised hp vs. real world performance.

 PS.
 There was a notable side wind on the airstrip, and organisers did indeed gave a warning to motorbikes about the pesky wind.
 Nevertheless, I did not noted any side wind issues on E30 whatsoever, although the wind on the above video is substantial.
 A few really understand how seriously stable car E30 with M-technic 2 aerodynamic package is to drive at high speeds.
 There is so much reason why E30 is legendary.
 E30 is pretty much beating all never cars (read: heavier) in driving response, and feel.
 Due to its light weight, it just goes like a thought.
 It is much better than 335 M-Sport, which I did not felt comfortable at all to drive due to pesky side wind.
 335 is just too heavy, rear axle gets slump, car lacks top speed stability, and it is nowhere as nimble on twisty roads as E30.